 Noise is everywhere in the universe, and where we find noise, people will see God.
 But a careful study of noise reveals there is no supernatural force playing with it.
 A humorous example is the visions of The Virgin Mary in a pizza (Houston 2007).
 In fact, there is a whole book dedicated to visions of just Mary (The Star of the Magi).
 The random events of our world are often attributed to God, even cheese patterns.
 As mankind’s understanding of nature has improved, fewer and fewer things are left to God.
 He now remains buried in the noise.
 There will always be random events, and so there will always be ways to see God if you really need to.

 In engineering terms, noise is the random background fluctuation of most everything we do or find in nature.
 Transistors have thermal noise.
 Engines have vibration noise.
 LEDs have light noise.
 If we make a pizza, the distribution of the sauce and cheese will have random fluctuations.
 Even the best pizza maker cannot spread the ingredients perfectly even.
 Everything we make or do has some completely random variation.
-When that one-in-a-million random event happens that pizza cheese looks like a lady’s face, that is totally normal.
+When that one-in-a-million random event happens that cheese pizza looks like a Madonna’s face – that is totally normal.
 Mathematicians even call the distribution of purely random events the “normal” curve.

 Everything that happens in the universe has some random noise component to it.
 The faithful are taught that this is were God lives, and that is how He manipulates the universe.